arimk/autoshop/README.md

 3. Edit `config.php` and set your credentials:
 - Set your desired username and password
-- Add your Gemini API key (obtain from Google AI Studio)
+- Add your Gemini API key (obtained from Google AI Studio)
 - Adjust other configuration settings if needed

 4. Set up a PHP server: